quackduck/devzat-wolframbot/README.md

 # WolframBot Integration for Devzat

-This is a simple integration of a WolframBot for Devzat, allowing you to ask questions and get answers from WolframAlpha's API.
+This is an integration of WolframBot for Devzat server, this integration enables users to ask questions and get answers from WolframAlpha's API.
-The bot sends the responses to the specified Devzat server in the desired format.

-## Prerequisites
+## Adding the Integration (placeholder for plugin install)

 Before running the WolframBot, ensure you have the following environment variables set:

     DEVZAT_TOKEN: The token to connect to the Devzat server.